Thanksgiving Turkey Meatloaf

 Thanksgiving turkey meatloaf sliced and staged with fresh herbs and extra cranberry sauce.

-If there is anything that 2020 has taught us it’s that the holidays aren’t going to be normal either.
+If 2020 has taught us anything, it’s that the holidays aren’t going to be normal either.

 Honestly, it’s ok.

-However, I am 100% on board with coming up with new and fun different ways to celebrate the holidays.
+I’m not on board with acting like everything is normal while ignoring science.
+That’s not my scene.
+However, I am 100% on board with coming up with new and fun ways to celebrate the holidays.

 That’s where this Thanksgiving turkey meatloaf comes into play.